infusedmetrics/Data-Analysis-Project---Pizza-Sales-Dashboard/README.md

 ### Exploratory Data Analysis

 EDA involved exploring Pizza Sales Data to answer Key questions, such as:
-- what is overall sales trend?
+- what is the overall sales trend?
 - what pizza size/category are the top sellers?
 - what pizza size/category are the worst sellers?
 -  when are the peak sales period?
 Hourly/Daily/Quarterly